FangZY-Lab/MetaScreener/README.md

 If you use MetaScreener in your research, please cite:

-Zhao D, et al. MetaScreener: A multi-level meta-analysis framework for robust screening of directional signatures based on difference and correlation analyses.
-[Journal/Preprint information]
+Zhao D, et al. MetaScreener: a robust dual-mode framework for directional prioritization of actionable signatures through multi-dataset and multi-approach integration.
+[Under Review]

 ## Author